 IMPORTANT: The Access Controller must check with the relevant Network Operator prior to permitting entry for cardholders with blocks on their profile.

-To conduct a spot check on a cardholder, select the spot check icon from the main screen.
+To conduct a spot check on a cardholder (which means you can check a cardholder's details, yet not swipe them into a site), tap the Spot Check icon from the main screen.

 Scan the cardholders card using any of the processes described earlier.

 Once the card has been scanned, read the details held about the cardholder.

 The Access Controller can view information such as the cardholder's swipe in history, and other details by working through the tabs on the top menu.

 If a cardholder has forgotten their card, an Access Controller is still able to read their profile by selecting Forgotten Card.